Cannabis in Ireland: Public opinion

 The public view of cannabis in Ireland has changed over time.
 In a 2014 opinion poll carried out by Red C on behalf of Paddy Power, 40% of those who answered supported the legalisation of cannabis, while 60% were opposed to it.
 An Amárach Research poll carried out on behalf of TheJournal.ie in November 2016 showed that 48% of people surveyed supported the legalisation of cannabis for recreational usage, while 41% said no and 11% said they did not know.

 A poll carried out from 6 to 12 May 2021 by Red C on behalf of TheJournal.ie suggested that 39% of Irish people believe that cannabis should be legalised for both medicinal and recreational use.
 The number in favour of legalised medicinal and recreational use increased to 56% for those polled aged 18 to 34 and dropped to 21% for those aged over 55.
 In regards to the legalisation of medical use of cannabis, 93% of people surveyed were in favour.
 The polling is based on a survey of over 1,000 adults (aged 18+) taken across the Republic of Ireland and weighted to be an accurate profile of the population.

+In a February 2023 poll by Red C of adults in Ireland, 54% stated "Support" for the legalisation and regulated sale of cannabis for recreational purposes, 31% stated "Oppose", and 15% stated "Don't know".
+Broken down by age, support for the legalisation and regulated sale of cannabis for recreational purposes was 66% by those aged 18 to 34, 54% by those aged 35 to 54, and 43% by those aged 55 and over.